 Deep breathing kickstarts your parasympathetic nervous system, also called your “rest and digest system”.
 This system slows down your heart rate, promotes digestion, and helps you to relax.
 There are lots of different deep breathing techniques — choose whatever works best for you.

-Mindfulness-based practices like yoga or meditation can reduce anxiety and depression and help improve your cognitive function, overall wellbeing, and even body image.
+Mindfulness-based practices like yoga or meditation can reduce anxiety and depression and help improve your mood, cognitive function, overall wellbeing, and even body image.
 There are lots of mindfulness and meditation apps that you can also try, like:

 If you have a good social support system it can help to lower your stress levels.
 Connecting with other people leads to a boost in your oxytocin levels — a hormone that promotes bonding and resilience.